-The Number.isNaN method is used to check whether a number value is NaN, and the code in Listing 3-16 explicitly converts each parameter to a number and substitutes zero for those that are NaN.
-Only parameter values that can be treated as numbers are processed, and the undefined, boolean, and string arguments added to the final function call have no effect on the result.
+The Number.isNaN method is used to check whether a number value is NaN, and the code in Listing 3-18 explicitly converts each parameter to a number and substitutes zero for those that are NaN.
+Only parameter values that can be treated as numbers are processed, and the undefined, boolean, and string arguments added to the final function call do not affect the result.

-'''

 Hat price: 100

 Boots price: 100

 Total: 200 number

 Total: 600 number

 Total: 300 number

-'''